 This kingdom is not of this world.
 One can be in the kingdom of heaven but not of the kingdom of heaven, just as Jesus was in this world, but not of this world Jn 8:23, and a ship is in the water but not of the water.

-It is Christ’s kingdom which He has yet to deliver spotless and faultless to His Father on the Day of Judgment Mat 13:41,43, 1Cor 15:24 and Heb 2:13.
+It is Christ’s kingdom which will be purified of those who do not respond to the Gospel, which He will yet deliver spotless and faultless to His Father on the Day of Judgment Mat 13:41,43, 1Cor 15:24 and Heb 2:13.

 Theologically, the kingdom of heaven is known as the visible Church, to distinguish it from the invisible Church, which is known in Scripture as the kingdom of God.
 The similarity in terms is because of the similarity in concept and identity; the difference in terminology teaches and highlights that most fundamental of doctrines – ‘you must be born again’ Jn 3:3,5 in order to be in the kingdom of God.